Gluesticks Blog

 This painting party for kids is such a fun activity!
 Everyone gets to go home with a one-of-a-kind party favor---a painting for their bedroom!

-Kaylee wasn’t sure what kind of birthday party that she wanted to have last year.
+Kaylee wasn't sure what kind of birthday party that she wanted to have last year.
 She is super creative so I suggested maybe having another painting party!
-I frequently see my adult friends post about the painting parties that they go to and they look like a lot of fun.
-A painting party for kids sounded perfect and was super easy to plan.
+I frequently see my adult friends post about the painting parties that they go to and they look like so much fun.
+I've even seen virtual paint parties.
+So fun this past year!
+A painting party for kids sounded perfect and was super easy to plan and host.
 A trip to Hobby Lobby and an order to Amazon.
 Done.

 The canvases doubled as the birthday party activity and the party favor at the same time!